 “The main advantage of buying a time clock is that the company will not have to sustain any costs other than the retail cost of the system and regular maintenance,” said Jacob Seiter, financial expert and founder of My Best Wallets.

 Owning a time clock gives you 100% autonomy over that device for its entire life cycle, and it means no monthly rental payments.

 What are the cons of buying time clocks?

 The biggest downfall of buying a time clock is the initial cost.
 If you do not have the cash upfront to purchase one outright, this might not be the right choice.
 It is also important to consider the amount of money and energy you might spend on maintenance, as this is solely your responsibility.

 Additionally, if the technology becomes outdated or your business needs change, you will be left searching for a new time clock.

-If you have the money available up front, it is best to buy a time clock.
-If you only need one single economy clock, it wouldn’t be worth the headache of remembering the monthly lease payments.
+If you have the money available upfront, it is best to buy your own time clock.
+If you need only a single economy clock, it wouldn’t be worth the headache of remembering to make monthly lease payments.

 If you know exactly which model you will need and don’t intend on scaling, it is best to buy a time clock, as it will eventually pay for itself.

 As with many other types of equipment in the workplace, you can lease a time clock instead of buying it.
 Leasing a time clock has many of the same benefits and drawbacks as leasing any other item.
 See our guide on leasing equipment for general information.

 How much does it cost to lease a time clock?